SofiaNords/celiacs-choice/README.md

 #### Create a post
 ![create a posts](docs/images/feature_10.png)

 - A logged in user has access to the "Add post" button.
 When the user clicks on "Add post", they can create their post with title, location, content and upload an image.
+The user can also rate their experience, if they think its Okey, Good or Great, by choosing an option in the dropdown menu.
+Similarly, the user also selects a category to match the post.
 After clicking "create" the post is visible in the feed at the Home page.
 - A logged in user can edit och delete a story they have created themselves by clicking on the post and then the three dots to the right in the head of the post.

 #### Edit profile